Lomography Potsdam Kino B&W Cookbook

 Positive Development

-Potsdam Kino Film is inspired by a classic German cinema film and thus has some truly unique properties.
-Manufactured with the cinematic projection industry in mind it was engineered to also retain detail when developed into positive slides.
-Essentially incorporating all of the benefits of negative film into a slide, for projection or scanning.
+As mentioned, the Potsdam Kino carries distinctive traits from classic film stocks used for German cinema.
+Manufactured with the cinematic projection industry in mind, it was engineered to retain detail when developed into positive slides, essentially incorporating all of the benefits of negative film into a slide for projection or scanning.

 The advantages of this process include high DMAX (denser blacks) and greater scanning quality.
-If you're feeling adventurous we invite you to try this technical process at home, or your local positive developing capable lab.
-We used the Rollei Black & White Reversal Kit for our films, but you could use your favorite developers modified for positive developing!
+If you're feeling adventurous, try this technical process at home or your local lab capable of positive developing.
+We used the Rollei Black & White Reversal Kit for our films, but you can use your favorite modified developers!

 Printing

-It has been said that there are two halves to photography, the taking of the photograph, and its printing – we agree.
-That's why we invite you to embrace the full analogue experience and produce your very own Potsdam Prints.
+It has been said that there are two halves to photography: the taking of the photograph, and the printing.
+We agree, and that's why we encourage you to embrace the full analogue experience and produce your very own Potsdam prints.

 Photo by Tsutomu Umezawa

-Nothing compares to the magic of the darkroom, and with the wide tonal and chromatic range of Potsdam Kino Film, printing your masterpieces will be a breeze.
-Add filters to change your look and experiment with different photographic papers to amplify your snaps’ atmosphere.
-For the best negatives for printing purposes, we recommend developing with Ilford Ilfosol-3.
+The darkroom is a magical place.
+With the wide tonal and chromatic range of Potsdam Kino film, printing your masterpieces will be a breeze.
+As always, feel free to add filters to change your pictures’ looks and to experiment with different photographic papers to amplify your snaps’ atmosphere.

-One of the many wonders of the internet is the potential to share your favorite photographs across the globe in a matter of seconds.
-However be warned, certain scanning processes can cause your analogue frames to lose a bit of their timeless charm.
+One of the many wonders of the internet is the potential to share your favorite photographs across the globe in a matter of seconds, but keep in mind that certain scanning processes can cause your analogue frames to lose a bit of their timeless charm.

 Photo by Ida Tangeraas

-With its wide dynamic range and fine grain structure, your Potsdam snaps are up to the challenge of the digital darkroom.
-Increase contrast, fade those blacks and add some extra clarity to make your snaps truly ‘insta-worthy’.
-If you’re home developing at home, we recommend using Kodak HC-110 for the best results.
-We had a play around with one of our shots and absolutely love the results, what do you think?
+With the wide dynamic range and fine grain structure of the Potsdam Kino, your pictures are up to the challenge of the digital darkroom.
+Increase contrast, fade those blacks and add some extra clarity!
+We had a play around with one of our shots and absolutely love the results – what do you think?

 Unedited: Left; Edited: Right